British Indian Army: Redesignating the regiments

 To emphasise that there was now only one Indian Army, and that all units were to be trained and deployed without regard for their regional origins, the regiments were renumbered into single sequences of cavalry, artillery, infantry of the line, and Gurkha Rifles.
-Regimental designations were altered to remove all references to the former Presidential Armies.
+Regimental designations were altered to remove all references to the former Presidency Armies.
 Where appropriate subsidiary titles recalling other identifying details were adopted.
 Thus the 2nd Bengal Lancers became the 2nd Lancers (Gardner's Horse).

 The new order began with the Bengal regiments, followed by the Punjab Frontier Force, then the regiments of Madras, the Hyderabad Contingent, and Bombay.
 Wherever possible a significant digit was retained in the new number.
 Thus the 1st Sikh Infantry became the 51st Sikhs, the 1st Madras Pioneers became the 61st Pioneers, and the 1st Bombay Grenadiers became the 101st Grenadiers.

 The Gurkha Regiments had developed into their own Line of rifle regiments since 1861.
 They were five of these until they were joined by the former 42nd, 43rd, & 44th Gurkha Regiments of the Bengal Army, who became the 6th, 7th, & 8th Gurkha Rifles.
 The numbers 42, 43, & 44 were allocated respectively to the Deoli and Erinpura Irregular Forces and the Mhairwara Battalion from Rajputana.

 Soldiers of the 3rd Sappers and Miners.
 Illustration by Maj.
 A. C. Lovett, published 1911.

 Officer of the 15th Lancers (Cureton's Multanis), painted by Maj.
 A. C. Lovett.
 The regiment served in France during the 1914 Winter Operations.

 The mountain batteries had already lost their numbers two years earlier.
 Under the 1903 reforms they were renumbered with twenty added to their original numbers.
 The army had very little artillery (only 12 batteries of mountain artillery), and Royal Indian Artillery batteries were attached to the divisions.
 The Indian Army Corps of Engineers was formed by the Group of Madras, Bengal and Bombay Sappers in their respective presidencies.